 Truly, she is a mistress of many names, which is why so many people in this country are not even aware of exactly what she is.
-Health sharing plans (also known as medical sharing plans, health cost sharing programs, or HCSMs) have been helping Americans reduce their monthly health care spending for years, and today exist as a great alternative to Obamacare, especially for those of us who are making too much to qualify for the deductible.
+Health sharing plans (also known as medical sharing plans, health cost sharing programs, or HCSMs) have been helping Americans reduce their monthly health care spending for years, and today exist as a great alternative to Obamacare, especially for those of us who are making too much to qualify for the premium subsidy.

 And yet, it seems like every day we are meeting folks that still don’t know what they are, how they work, or whether they might be a good option for them.
 In the following guide I am going to answer these questions and more in an effort to more fully educate our friends and clients about both the possibilities and pitfalls associated with health care sharing.